openedx/edx-documentation/en_us/install_operations/source/installation/analytics/start_analytics.rst

 Start the Open edX LMS
 ****************************

 #.
-Log in to the Analytics Devstack.
+Log in to analytics devstack.

    .. code-block:: bash